Mathématique: Intergalactic Gate Bridge

 “I thought it would go the other way,” McKay confesses, cracked voice.
 It matches his expectations.

-“Not exactly a trait I’m known for.”
+“Not a trait I’m known for.”

 “Daniel pointed it out to me.”
 Carter looks at the bottom of her empty glass.
 “Years ago.
 Before he—” she breaks off.
 “Daniel doesn’t get angry anymore.
 Not like he used to.
 That old, hotheaded indignation is mostly gone.
 Except—” Carter breaks off, smiling faintly.
 “Except, sometimes, Vala can bring it out.”